IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 A lot has been said on this topic, so it is best to refer to resources and then highlight important points.

 Resources:
-* [Source control commit guidelines by Embedded Artistry] - Main resource related to the commit content and message content.
-Read this **first**, before reading the rest.
+* [Source control commit guidelines by Embedded Artistry] - Main resource related to the commit content and message content. **Read this first, before reading the rest**.
 * [One Idea is One Commit] - Interesting commiting strategy, similiar to atomic commits.

 ### Message style

-There are two possible styles for a commit message: short and full.
+There are two possible styles for the commit messages: short and full.

+#### Short

-Short commit message should be around 50 characters long, maximum is at 72.
+Short commit messages should be around 50 characters long, maximum is at 72.

 Use this when the change that you made is either:
-* self-explanatory - For example: `Fix typo in README.md` or
+* self-explanatory, for example: `Fix typo in README.md` or
-* there is a GitHub issue that provides full context for the change made, for example: `Fix out of bounds bug, closes #123`
+* there is a GitHub issue that provides sufficient context for the change made.

+Relevant Github issues are to be mentioned at the end of the message, for example:
+* `Fix out of bounds bug, closes #123`
+* `Add shell module, relevant #456`

+#### Full

 Full commit message style is best summarized with below rules:

-* Separate subject from body with a blank line
+* Separate subject from body with a blank line.
-* Limit the subject line to 50 characters
+* Limit the subject line to 50 characters.
-* Capitalize the subject line
+* Capitalize the subject line.
-* Do not end the subject line with a period
+* Do not end the subject line with a period.
-* Use the imperative mood in the subject line
+* Use the imperative mood in the subject line, for example: use "Add", "Change" and "Remove" instead of "Added", "Changed", "Removed".
-* Wrap the body at 72 characters
+* Wrap the body at 72 characters.

 Below is a visual repesentation of the full message format: